imrahulr/imrahulr.github.io/_posts/2018-01-12-lord-of-the-machines.md

 image: assets/images/5.jpg
 ---

-This is my solution for <a href="https://datahack.analyticsvidhya.com/contest/lord-of-the-machines/">Lord of the Machine : Data Science Hackathon</a>hosted on Analytics Vidhya.
+This is my solution for <a href="https://datahack.analyticsvidhya.com/contest/lord-of-the-machines/">Lord of the Machines: Data Science Hackathon</a> hosted on Analytics Vidhya.
 This solution ranked 8th on the private leaderboard.
 The code can be found in <a href="https://github.com/imrahulr/Lord-of-the-Machines">this</a> Github repository.

 ---

-## Precicting User Click Probability of Links inside a Mailer for AV E-mail Campaigns
+## Precicting User Click Probability of Links inside a Mailer for E-mail Campaigns

 Email Marketing is still the most successful marketing channel and the essential element of any digital marketing strategy.
 Marketers spend a lot of time in writing that perfect email, labouring over each word, catchy layouts on multiple devices to get them best in-industry open rates & click rates.
 How can I build my campaign to increase the click-through rates of email? - a question that is often heard when marketers are creating their email marketing plans.
 It's time to unlock marketing potential and build some exceptional data-science products for email marketing.